adielBm/math-archive/Logic/CS Logic (20466)/Propositional Logic/Syntax.md

 	- It is construct from elementary proposition and connectives according to the allowed construction rules
 	- it is in one of the sets $E_{n}$
 	- It has a structure tree
-	- It has a structure sequence
+	- It has a formation sequence